cyber-science/2025/_pages/cbdcom/papersubmissions.md

 <li><b>Work-in-Progress (WiP) papers</b> should present original, ongoing and unpublished work with preliminary results.
 Wherever current status, initial findings, and expected contributions of the work should be included.</li>
 <li><b>Workshop papers</b> should present original, unpublished work associated with specific workshops theme.
 Wherever novel ideas, methods, or applications related to the workshop scope as well as concrete evaluation and/or analysis should be included.</li>
 <li><b>Special Session (SS) papers</b> should present substantial, original, completed, and unpublished work focus on emerging topics, specific research domains, or interdisciplinary areas.
 Wherever significant contributions to advance the state-of-the-art in the specific research domain or interdisciplinary area should be included.</li>
+<li><b>Late Breaking Innovation (LBI) papers</b> should present cutting-edge research across all CyberSciTech topics.
+LBI submissions will undergo a review process, and those accepted will be included in the conference program as either Regular or WiP papers, based on their quality, novelty, and completeness.</li>
 </ul>
 </p><p>
 Papers should be prepared in IEEE CS Proceedings format.
 IEEE formatting information: <a href="http://www.ieee.org/conferences_events/conferences/publishing/templates.html" target=_new>http://www.ieee.org/conferences_events/conferences/publishing/templates.html</a>